joserafaelSH/getting_out_brazil/README.md

-# Monorepo to test something about nestjs, prismaORM, Go and GORM integrations
+# Monorepo to implements a simple ecommerce system

 ## Start Project